-As of 2018 the project has graduated two Doctoral, eight Masters and seven Honours students.
-There are currently one Masters, and one Honors student studying under the project.
+As of 2018 the project has graduated 2 Doctoral, 11 Masters and 7 Honours students.
+There are currently three Masters students studying under the project.
 We also work with a number of collaborators.
 The Principal Investigator of the project is Ian Meiklejohn from Rhodes University, South Africa.
 Professor Meiklejohn’s initial research interest was on the deterioration of indigenous rock art, which extended to Antarctic and sub-Antarctic geomorphology.
 He has worked in the Antarctic sub-Antarctic for a number of years, travelling to the continent first with the British Antarctic Survey.
 Now he makes the journey South with the South African National Antarctic Programme (SANAP).

 Professor Ian Meiklejohn